faqro/uscor-lang/README.md

 # Uscor
-A semi-esoteric programming language based on C++ and inspired by Lisp
+An esoteric programming language based on C++ and inspired by Lisp

 I was bored.
 Ignore the exorbitant amount of underscores in code